Paviment-io/landing-page/readme.txt

 DESCRIPTION:

-TYNDALE is a free HTML website template built for digital studios and agencies.
+Paviment is a free HTML website template built for digital studios and agencies.
 A modern, attractive, one-page template packed with features for building responsive websites that would stand out from the average.
 The features that come with this template also allows it to be versatile so aside from agencies, it can also be used for other purposes such as portfolio, business, personal websites, among others.
 Another thing you would love about this template is its clean, organized, well-commented code which makes it easy to modify and customize.
-If you need to craft a stunning online presence, TYNDALE is the perfect tool that can help do the job.
+If you need to craft a stunning online presence, Paviment is the perfect tool that can help do the job.

 ==================================================================================================